lentzi90/playground/slides/kamaji-metal3-presentation/why-kamaji-with-metal3.md

 ## Why use Kamaji with Metal3
 - Save resources
+- Reduce operational burden
+- Speed up control plane management
+- Greater flexibility
 ---
 ## 1 Multi-workers cluster vs. Multi 1-worker clusters
 ---
 ## 1-node clusters vs. Kamaji-hosted clusters
 - Save resources
-Note: Kamaji, by default, has 3 etcd that are shared among all the tenant CPs.
+Note: Kamaji, by default, has 1 etcd cluster with 3 members that is shared among all the tenant CPs.
 It means you don't need to have 1 etcd for every cluster (this number can be configured).
 - Worker nodes don't have to run as CPs
 - Easy to manage: All CPs in one place
 - **Pull mode** vs. **Push mode**